 The assessment of the essential properties of sandwich panels is widely based on testing.
 Experimental verification covers most of the mechanical, fire and thermal insulation properties.
-The principles of the EPAQ quality assurance system for sandwich panels and metal profiles are presented in the EPAQ Quality Regulations (QR).
 The Testing Rules (TR) for Sandwich Panels support the QR by giving detailed explanations and advices about the execution of the tests and about the analysis of the test results.
-The current version of TR is based mainly on the Practical Guide to EN 14509 published by iS-Mainz in 2005.
-The TR have been revised to correspond to the requirements given in the harmonized European standard EN 14509:2013 for self-supporting sandwich panels.
+The current version of TR is based mainly on the Practical Guide to EN 14509 The TR have been revised to correspond to the requirements given in the harmonized European standard EN 14509:2013 for self-supporting sandwich panels.

 The document introduces appropriate ways to perform the tests and to analyse and evaluate the test results.
-It shows a good practice of experimental verification of the mechanical and building physics properties for type testing, factory production control and regular external quality control, as required in the QR.
-The TR provide support for the work of the EPAQ independent laboratories and experts.
-They may find use also outside of the EPAQ quality system.
+It shows a good practice of experimental verification of the mechanical and building physics properties for type testing, factory production control and regular external quality control.
 The TR are under continuous development due to the systematic review of the standards and improvement of practices in laboratories.